 I also saw “Batata Eyes and other Peel Spiels” in the gallery next to Fort Manor.

 When I returned to my room, I met my roommate Clara from the UK.
 At 6 pm, we met our tour leader Muthu and told we had a small group of six.
 As usual, we had to introduce ourselves.
-I learnt that Brenda, Jemma and Mike were on a 54-day all India tour and Pesa had joined in Goa.
-Hence only Clara and I were new-comers.
+I learnt that Brenda, Jemma and Mike were on a 54-day all India tour (including a side trip to Shimla and Amritsar) and Pesa had joined in Goa.
+Hence only Carla and I were new-comers.
 Mutu briefly outlined the programme for the next 14 days.